GoogleCloudPlatform/java-docs-samples/appengine/pusher-chat/README.md

 #### Setup Pusher

 - Create a [Pusher] application and note down the `APP_ID`, `APP_KEY`, `APP_SECRET` and the cluster.
-- Update [PusherService.java](src/main/java/com/example/appengine/pusher/PusherService.java) with these credentials.
+- Update [appengine-web.xml](src/main/webapp/WEB-INF/appengine-web.xml) with these credentials.
-- Update [index.html](src/webapp/WEB-INF/view/index.jsp) with the `APP_ID` and cluster information.
+- Update Line 73 in [chat.jsp](src/webapp/WEB-INF/view/chat.jsp) with the `APP_ID` and cluster information.

 ## Running locally